Apple reportedly made a secret iPod with a Geiger counter for the U.S. government

 Apple’s iPhones can do a lot, thanks to the numerous amounts of sensors built into them.
 Yet if a report from a former iPod engineer is to be believed, today’s iPhones can’t hold a candle to a secret iPod Apple helped make for the U.S. government.
 This secret iPod reportedly had a built-in Geiger counter that would allow the users to covertly gather evidence of radioactivity.

-The wild report comes from former Apple software engineer David Shayer who wrote about it at Tidbits.
+The wild report comes from former Apple software engineer David Shayer, who wrote about it at Tidbits.
 Shayer says that in 2005, his boss at Apple, the director of iPod software, asked him to do something rather unusual:

 I was sitting at my desk, writing code for the next year’s iPod.
 Without knocking, the director of iPod Software—my boss’s boss—abruptly entered and closed the door behind him.
 He cut to the chase.
 “I have a special assignment for you.
 Your boss doesn’t know about it.
 You’ll help two engineers from the US Department of Energy build a special iPod.
 Report only to me.”

-Shayer says the engineers, who he names as “Paul and Matthew” didn’t actually work for the U.S. Department of Energy but a defense contractor working for the agency.
+Shayer says the engineers, who he names as “Paul and Matthew,” didn’t actually work for the U.S. Department of Energy but a defense contractor working for the agency.
 The engineers told Shayer they “wanted to add some custom hardware to an iPod and record data from this custom hardware to the iPod’s disk in a way that couldn’t be easily detected.
 But it still had to look and work like a normal iPod.”

 The two engineers were given an office at Apple’s headquarters and a copy of the iPod OS source code, and explained to Shayer what they wanted to do: